Gardening Techniques: Which One is Right for You?

 Conventional Gardening

-Some of my readers may frown upon me even mentioning this gardening practice, but it’s a gardening technique nonetheless.
+Some of my readers may frown upon me mentioning this gardening practice, but it’s a technique nonetheless.
 This one uses pesticides and chemical fertilizers to handle pests and weeds.
 This means less time and labor for the gardener as they tend their plants during the growing process.

 Organic Gardening